mirzaakhena/gogen/README.md

 Helping generate your boiler plate and code structure based on clean architecure.

 ## Introduction
-Have you wondering how to apply the clean architecture properly and how to manage your go project folder structure layout?
-This tools will help you to generate it.
+Have you ever wondered how to apply the clean architecture properly and how to manage the layout of your go project's folder structure?
+This tools will help you to make it.

 This generator have basic structure like this
 ```